metin/ProAngularJS-Repo/README.md

 To solve this you can either explicitly define those properties in the model, or add some guards in the controller methods that read those properties only when those are defined (using angular.isDefined, for example).

+### Form Validation
+The first thing you must do to control a form validation is to include a <form> element with a name.
+After that, you must disable HTML5 browser validation so you have to use novalidate attribute in the form.
+Then, you can use in the input elements required to control whether an element is required or not.
+Additionally, AngularJS provides the following validation variables to control the status of the form:
+    . $pristine : true if the user has not interacted with the element/form . $dirty    : true if the user has interacted with the element/form . $valid    : true if the contents of the element/form is valid . $invalid  : true if the contents of the element/form is invalid . $error    : provide details about the validation errors

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.